swaechter/angularj-universal/README.md

 ## Setup

 After one day of invested time, this is the way to get the example working.
-There are many cateats that have to be fixed or improved for the future:
+There are many caveats that have to be fixed or improved for the future:

     # Download the repository
     git clone https://github.com/swaechter/spring-boot-angular-renderer